 - If one (1) of the sets is not correct (e.g. evident execution of three turns) but the rotations and/or features have been performed, the traveling sequence will be called with one (1) level less (e.g. if it was a level 3, it will be called level 2).
-If two (2) of the sets are executed with clear three turns then the level will be no higher than level Base. - If the skater falls or there is any interruption or loss of control with addional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the traveling is called for what has been done before the fall or interruption. - If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if two revolutions minimum have been completed and continue to consider what the skater completes after the interruption. - i.e. If the skater touches down momentarily after two revolutions in the first set and then continues to complete a second or third set in the element, the technical panel will consider the first set of two revolutions and what was completed after the interruption in the subsequent sets. - The rotations of the traveling should be fast and demonstrate ability to keep control of the body axis. - Pushing with toe-stop or stopping before the traveling starts or during the steps-turns in between sets is not allowed and would result in the level being lowered by one (1). - Features should be performed correctly and for the entirety of the set to be considered and must be different to be counted towards the level. - Skaters can use the first half revolution to reach the position required by a feature. - A jump used as a difficult entry will count toward the number of allowed jumps in the program. - There is no maximum to the number of revolutions performed, however the features, turns and connecting steps will be timed as part of the allowed time.
-All the features and turns done after the maximum time is reached will not be counted for the level.

-• There is no maximum to the number of features performed, however in the case of the Extra Feature only one will be considered with the bonus.
-This will the most difficult of the confirmed extra features performed.
+If two (2) of the sets are executed with clear three turns then the level will be no higher than level Base. - If the skater falls or there is any interruption or loss of control with additional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the traveling is called for what has been done before the fall or interruption.

+• If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if two revolutions minimum have been completed and continue to consider what the skater completes after the interruption.

+i.e. If the skater touches down momentarily after two revolutions in the first set and then continues to complete a second or third set in the element, the technical panel will consider the first set of two revolutions and what was completed after the interruption in the subsequent sets.

+- The rotations of the traveling should be fast and demonstrate ability to keep control of the body axis. - Pushing with toe-stop or stopping before the traveling starts or during the steps-turns in between sets is not allowed and would result in the level being lowered by one (1). - There must be at least two clear steps between sets of traveling with no pushing from the toe stop to gain speed.
+If this occurs the traveling will be reduced one (1) level. - Features should be performed correctly and for the entirety of the set to be considered and must be different to be counted towards the level. - Skaters can use the first half revolution to reach the position required by a feature. - A jump used as a difficult entry will count toward the number of allowed jumps in the program. - There is no maximum to the number of revolutions performed, however the features, turns and connecting steps will be timed as part of the allowed time.
+All the features and turns done after the maximum time is reached will not be counted for the level. - There is no maximum to the number of features performed, however in the case of the Extra Feature only one will be considered with the bonus.
+This will the most difficult of the confirmed extra features performed. - Difficult entries used MUST be different than the ones used for cluster.

-5 LIMITATIONS
+LIMITATIONS